How to Download a GitHub Repository

 Get files from GitHub.

-There’s a lot to learn when it comes to using GitHub — the platform packs a ton of features, and it can seem intimidating to newcomers.
+There’s a lot to learn when it comes to using GitHub — the platform packs a ton of features, so it can feel intimidating to newcomers.
 However, GitHub does an excellent job of making its tools simple and accessible.
-Case in point: downloading a single file or an entire repository is possible with just a few clicks.
+Case in point: Downloading a single file or an entire repository is possible with just a few clicks.